zcourts/higgs/higgs-boson/README.md

  An array contains several items, each of which can be any supported Boson data type.

 1. To write an array first write the type
-2. Then write the component type of the array (or null if types not supported or is unavailable).
-The component type of an array is any supported boson data type, i.e. __1 byte__ represented as documented under "Indicating a type".
-If the component type of an array is a mixture, i.e. its not just an array of integers but have maps, lists or POLOs included then the component type should be written as a POLO.
-3. followed by the total number of elements in the array.
+2. followed by the total number of elements in the array.
-4. Next, write each element according to the rules for each type, __in order__.
+3. Next, write each element according to the rules for each type, __in order__.

 ####  list
 The rules for a list are the same as an array , __EXCEPT__ Do not write component types and the order of elements does not matter